-SECTION 3: Technical guidance for recording and transcribing (including some auto-transcription tools)
+SECTION 3: Technical guidance for recording and transcribing

 SECTION 4: Case studies.
 Illustrative examples of teachers' coding and interpretation of dialogue in different contexts; includes teachers' findings and next steps

 SECTION 5: Ideas to implement dialogue in your classroom.
 Includes references to other research on dialogue and links to related resources